Four Things to Know About Fluoride

 4. It’s Easy to Be Done

-Fluoride treatment can be done at home with a doctor’s prescription or at the dentist’s office.
-Our dentist applies the fluorides differently depending on the form we are using.
+Fluoride treatment can be done at home with a doctor’s prescription or at the dentist’s office. our Delta Dental dentist applies the fluorides differently depending on the form we are using.
 The dentist applies the concentrated rinse, gel, or varnish.
 He will use a brush to paint the varnish.
 Alternatively, the dentist will put the foam in a tray or mouth guard, then fit it on the teeth for one to four minutes.

 After application, you are advised to avoid drinking or eating for 30 minutes.
 This is to allow the teeth to absorb the foam, gel, or varnish fully.
 Additionally, the fluoride repairs microscopic areas eroded by cavities.